 A total of 59 holes were drilled in the 2022 season totaling 13,187m.
-Results from 41 holes are still awaited.

-As reported on February 9, 2023 analyses of sphalerite (zinc sulphide) from the Main Zone mineralization show very high germanium values.
-A total of twelve analyses were completed on samples from four drill holes.
-These results, along with gallium and indium are presented below:
+As first reported on February 9, 2023 analyses of sphalerite (zinc sulphide) from the Main Zone mineralization show very high germanium values.
+To date a total of 140 analyses have been completed on samples from 36 intersections along 2,200 metres of Main Zone strike length.
+These analyses average 640 g/t germanium.
+Twenty analyses from the nearby GZ Zone average 690 g/t germanium.